Marc Veasey: Political positions

 Veasey voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 On July 19, 2024, Veasey called for Joe Biden to withdraw from the 2024 United States presidential election.

 Civil rights

-Veasey is a supporter of a woman's right to abortion.
+Veasey is a supporter of abortion rights.

 Veasey voted for the Violence Against Women Act and was rated the "preferred" candidate in 2020 by Feminist Majority Foundation.
 He co-sponsored the Student Non-Discrimination Act.

 Energy and oil

-Veasey has agreed with The Heritage Foundation and opposed the Sierra Club on Offshore oil and gas in the Gulf of Mexico.
+Veasey has agreed with The Heritage Foundation and opposed the Sierra Club regarding offshore oil and gas in the Gulf of Mexico.

 Veasey defended Texas oil and interests in February 2021 when President Joe Biden canceled the Keystone XL pipeline and issued a moratorium on new oil and gas leases on federal lands and waters.